-Within the Club lounge, you will enjoy the following benefits: Daily Buffet breakfast for up to two in-room guests, all-day light refreshments, complimentary Wi-Fi, twilight drinks and canapes (5-7 pm), complimentary wireless internet access, personalized Concierge, and business center facilities, early check-in from 11 am and 2 pm late check-out (subject to availability) and a room upgrade on arrival (subject to availability).
+This exclusive Club InterContinental, Sydney’s only rooftop Club with a wrap-around terrace and panoramic views of Sydney Harbour.
+Within the Club lounge, you will enjoy the following benefits: Early check-in and late check-out, room upgrade on arrival (subject to availability), daily buffet breakfast for up to two in-room guests, all-day light refreshments, complimentary Wi-Fi, twilight drinks, and canapes, complimentary wireless internet access, personalized Concierge, and business center facilities.

-Expect the usual complimentary (wonderful) gourmet food; breakfast, afternoon delights, and evening canapés as well as soft and alcoholic drinks and cocktails to go with the sunset.
+Expect the usual complimentary (wonderful) gourmet food, breakfast, afternoon delights, and evening canapés, as well as soft and alcoholic drinks and cocktails to go with the sunset.
 The canapés here are extensive; a large selection of food, including salads, dips, vegetables, hot mezze, salmon, cheeses, and desserts, is available.
-It can only be described as a feast presented in large dishes for you to pick at.
+It can only be described as a feast in large dishes for you to pick.

 The Australian wines here are excellent, and you can enjoy them (or beers or spirits) indoors or outdoors on the decked terrace on their comfy lounging chairs.
 This lounge is absolutely worth paying for at the InterContinental, and this is the best lounge in Sydney for views and probably the second-best lounge in Sydney overall, along with the Four Seasons Sydney.

-This is our third favorite club lounge in Sydney for its impressive food and outdoor balcony overlooking the park.
+This is our third favorite club lounge in Sydney and one of the best Marriott hotels in Sydney.
+The club lounge is great for its impressive food and outdoor balcony overlooking the park.
 This hotel is part of the Marriott Bonvoy chain, so you can earn and burn your Marriott Bonvoy points here, and it is, in our humble opinion, the best Marriott Bonvoy hotel in Sydney.

 The Sheraton Grand Sydney Hyde Park is right across the street from Sydney’s Hyde Park and, conveniently, right next to the St. James metro stop.
 It is around a 20-minute walk from Circular Quay for the Opera House and ferries to ship you around the harbor.